LIN-WANQIU/ADI17/README.md

 All the experiences are carried out on the ADI17 dataset.(http://groups.csail.mit.edu/sls/downloads/adi17/)

-All the results of this experience have been summited to APIL 2020 conference.
+All the results of this experience have been summited to IALP 2020 conference(http://www.colips.org/conferences/ialp2020/wp/).

 ## Install:
 Python3 (recommend Anaconda)